Automated Adaptation Strategies for Stream Learning: Formulation

 At every batch $k$, an AM $g_{{h}_k}$ must be chosen to deploy on the current batch of data.
 To obtain a benchmark performance, an adaptation strategy which minimizes the error over the incoming data batch ${\boldsymbol{X}_{k+1}, \boldsymbol{y}_{k+1}}$:

 where $\langle \mbox{ } \rangle$ denotes the chosen error measure, can be used.
-Since ${\boldsymbol{X}_{k+1}, \boldsymbol{y}_{k+1}}$ are not yet obtained, this strategy is not applicable in the real life situations.
+Since ${\boldsymbol{X}_{k+1}, \boldsymbol{y}_{k+1}}$ are not yet obtained, this strategy is not applicable in practice.
 Also note that this may not be the overall optimal strategy which minimizes the error over the whole dataset.
-While discussing the results in the Section \ref{section:experiments} we refer to this strategy as \textit{Oracle}.
+We refer to this strategy as \textsc{Oracle}.

-Given the inability to conduct the \textit{Oracle} strategy, below we list the alternatives.
-The simplest adaptation strategy is applying the same AM to every batch (these are denoted \textit{Sequence1}, \textit{Sequence2} etc. in Section~\ref{section:experiments}).
+Given the inability to conduct the \textsc{Oracle} strategy, below we list some alternatives.
+The simplest adaptation strategy is applying the same AM to every batch.
 The scheme of this strategy is given in Figure \ref{fig:simpleadaptscheme}.
 Note that this scheme fits the ``Adaptation" box in Figure \ref{fig:scheme}.
-A more common practice (see Section~\ref{sec:relatedworks}) is applying multiple or all available adaptive mechanisms, denoted as \textit{Joint} in Section~\ref{section:experiments}.
+A more common practice (see Section~\ref{sec:relatedworks}) is applying multiple or all available adaptive mechanisms.
 The scheme of this strategy is given in Figure \ref{fig:jointadaptscheme} which again fits the ``Adaptation" box in Figure \ref{fig:scheme}.